Azure Verified Modules

 What does AVM mean by “WAF Aligned”?

-At a high-level “WAF Aligned” means, where possible and appropriate, AVM Modules will align to recommendations and default input parameters/variables to values that algin to high impact/priority recommendations in the following frameworks and resources:
+At a high-level “WAF Aligned” means, where possible and appropriate, AVM Modules will align to recommendations and default input parameters/variables to values that algin to high impact/priority/severity recommendations in the following frameworks and resources:

 Will all AVM modules be 100% “WAF Aligned” out of the box and good to go?